Austin Corbin: Career

 Corbin's tactic included the infamous strong-arming (along with his cohorts) of the Montaukett tribe out of nearly 10000 acre they owned around Montauk.
 The tribe is still seeking compensation for this tactic.
 Relics from the tribe are still visible at Camp Wikoff which the LIRR sold the government and where Theodore Roosevelt and his Rough Riders were quarantined after returning from the Spanish–American War.

 Corbin acquired the Sunnyside Plantation in Chicot County, Arkansas, from John C. Calhoun II, the grandson of John C. Calhoun and brother of Patrick Calhoun, in 1886.
 In 1894, he entered into an agreement with the state of Arkansas whereby he was given 250 convict laborers to pick cotton for him; the profits were shared between Corbin and the state.
 Meanwhile, with the help of Emanuele Ruspoli, 1st Prince of Poggio Suasa, who served as the Mayor of Rome from 1892 to 1899, he brought Italian immigrants to work on the plantation.
 However, Corbin was accused of "peonage."

 Corbin was the owner of the resort of Manhattan Beach, Brooklyn.
 An antisemite, he banned Jews from patronizing the resort.
 He also developed the Corbin Building in Manhattan between 1888 and 1889.

 Personal life

 He resided in a mansion in Newport, New Hampshire.
 He also owned a summer estate in North Babylon, New York along the shores of what is known today as Deer Lake in the Parkdale Estates neighborhood.
 His daughter married René Chéronnet-Champollion, a French artist and grandson of Jean-François Champollion.

+Corbin built his large New Hampshire estate, and bought out his neighbors’ farms to create an 22,000 acre wildlife game preserve, which became a prestigious private hunting park and hosted notable guests, including Theodore Roosevelt, the Prince of Wales, Cornelius Vanderbilt, Joe Dimaggio, Rudyard Kipling, and Augustus Saint Gaudens.")
+The preserve was stocked with boar, bighorn sheep, antelope, elk, Chinese pheasant, and other imported animals, but, most importantly, with some 150 bison.
+This enabled Corbin's park naturalist Ernest Harold Baynes to play a vital part in the saving of the American bison from extinction, a contribution highlighted in the 2023 Ken Burns PBS documentary The American Buffalo.

 Death and legacy

-He died in a carriage accident near his country home in New Hampshire in 1896 at age 68.
+Corbin died in a carriage accident near his country home in New Hampshire in 1896 at age 68.
 He is buried in Woodlawn Cemetery in the Bronx.